 Why Invest in Commodity Equities

-- They provide returns comparable or better than a general equity index over the long run.
+Over the long run, commodity equities have provided returns comparable or better than a general equity index.
 For example in the 15 years ending 2013, natural resources stocks based on the S&P North American Natural Resources Index) returned 10.04%/yr. vs. 6.18%/yr. for commodities (as measured by the GCSI Commodities Index).*